$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 • Free resources cover the student's side.
 Every college prep guide walks through the student application.
 Almost none walk through the parent's side — the Counselor Account, the School Profile, the School Report.
 That's the part homeschool parents are blindsided by, and it's the part that has no free walkthrough.

 • Templates without strategy are just blank boxes.
-A $3 Etsy transcript template gives you a formatted spreadsheet.
-It doesn't tell you how to calculate a GPA when you didn't give letter grades in 9th grade, how to title a self-directed coding project so it reads as "Computer Science I," or how to explain a gap year on the transcript without raising red flags.
+A $3 Etsy transcript template gives you a formatted spreadsheet — and buyers routinely complain they don't know how to calculate the GPA, what to put in the credit column, or how to title a self-directed coding project so it reads as "Computer Science I." A template doesn't tell you how to retroactively grade 9th grade when you didn't give letter grades, or how to explain a gap year without raising red flags.

 • The stakes are higher than curriculum shopping.
 A wrong curriculum choice wastes a semester.
 A wrong transcript format, a missed AP registration deadline, or a poorly written counselor letter can close doors that don't reopen.
 The admissions window is once.

 A private college admissions consultant charges $3,000-$5,000.
 HSLDA membership with transcript access costs $130/year.
-Even a standalone transcript template from a competitor runs $15-$50 — and it's just the template, not the strategy.
-This Framework covers transcripts, GPAs, the Common App, testing strategy, course descriptions, dual enrollment, NCAA eligibility, FAFSA, and scholarships in one document.
+Even the premium competitors sell their transcript template alone for $17 and their full record-keeping system for $47 — and neither includes AI prompts, the Common App counselor walkthrough, or the 2026 testing list.
+This Admissions Translation System covers transcripts, GPAs, the Common App, testing strategy, course descriptions, dual enrollment, NCAA eligibility, FAFSA, and scholarships in one connected document.

 — Less Than One College Application Fee